Frequently Asked Questions (FAQ)

 The two main differences in levelling up and evolution that become more notable throughout the course of the game are:

 - a.
-Cost in eBits: Spending eBits (soft currency) is a requirement for both levelling up and evolving Energenies.
-The more progress is made, the more these upgrades for non-renewable type Energenies will cost when compared to renewable type ones
+Cost in eBits: Spending eBits (soft currency) is a requirement for both levelling up and evolving Energeenies.
+The more progress is made, the more these upgrades for non-renewable type Energeenies will cost when compared to renewable type ones

 - b.
-Stat differences: The higher Energenies climb their levelling up and evolutionary scale, the more the renewable type Energenies’ stat advantages become evident.
-In other words, non-renewable type Energenies start off strong but renewable type ones grow stronger
+Stat differences: The higher Energeenies climb their levelling up and evolutionary scale, the more the renewable type Energeenies’ stat advantages become evident.
+In other words, non-renewable type Energeenies start off strong but renewable type ones grow stronger

 4. What do you mean when you say ‘Agent’?